TiCaLiBrO/Trillidium/README.md

 Functions can be right-handed, left-handed, or ambidextrous.

-Right-handed functions are return-only and have no side-effects.
+Right-handed functions are return-only and have no side effects.

 Left-handed functions are what most other computer programming languages call 'methods'.
 They alter an object